datastax/dsbulk/manual/settings.md

 Specify whether or not to accept records that contain extra fields that are not declared in the mapping.
 For example, if a record contains three fields A, B, and C, but the mapping only declares fields A and B, then if this option is true, C will be silently ignored and the record will be considered valid, and if false, the record will be rejected.
 Only applicable for loading, ignored otherwise.

+This setting is ignored when counting.

 Default: **true**.

 #### --schema.allowMissingFields _&lt;boolean&gt;_

 Specify whether or not to accept records that are missing fields declared in the mapping.
 For example, if the mapping declares three fields A, B, and C, but a record contains only fields A and B, then if this option is true, C will be silently assigned null and the record will be considered valid, and if false, the record will be rejected.
 If the missing field is mapped to a primary key column, the record will always be rejected, since the database will reject the record.
 Only applicable for loading, ignored otherwise.

+This setting is ignored when counting.

 Default: **false**.